-The school's testing program is intended to assist teachers and administrators in a systematic evaluation of the academic and religion programs, to diagnose students' strengths and weaknesses, and to aid in the revision of the curriculum and planning of instruction.
+The school's testing program is intended to assist teachers and administrators in a systematic evaluation of the academic and religion programs, to identify students' strengths and weaknesses, and to aid in the revision of the curriculum and planning of instruction.

 In addition to academic tests for grading purposes, the school will administer standardized religion and achievement tests according to the diocesan testing program.
 All eighth grade students take the high school placement test used in determining placement in diocesan high schools.
-Eighth grade teachers are encouraged to review only the format and style of the high school placement test with their students.
+Teachers are encouraged to review the format, and style of the High School Placement Test as well as test taking strategies with their students.
+Extensive class time to prep students for this test is not encouraged.

-Kindergarten Readiness Test: This screening is administered to all incoming Kindergarten students prior to their entrance to St. Bernadette.
+Kindergarten Readiness Test: This screening is administered to all incoming Kindergarten students prior to their entrance to Saint Bernadette Catholic School.
 Through their observance of each student completing a series of tasks, the screening team will determine the developmental readiness of each child.
 The goal of the program is to ensure that each student enrolled in Kindergarten has the developmental skills necessary to achieve success during his/her first year in our school.

-Measures of Academic Progress (MAP): This diocesan-wide achievement test is administered electronically in the fall, winter, and spring to all students in third through seventh grades.
-The test results are used by teachers as a tool for planning instruction for the current and upcoming year.
+Measures of Academic Progress (M.A.P.): This diocesan-wide achievement test is administered electronically in the fall, winter, and spring to all students in third through seventh grades.
+The test results are used by teachers as a tool for planning instruction for the current and upcoming year, and math placement for the upcoming year.

-Assessment of Catholic Religious Education (ACRE): This assessment tool, designed by the National Catholic Education Association, is administered to students in grades five and eight each spring.
+Assessment of Catholic Religious Education (A.C.R.E.): This assessment tool, designed by the National Catholic Education Association, is administered to students in grades five and eight each spring.
 Through review of class and grade level scores, school and diocesan personnel can determine student understanding of basic doctrine as well as attitudes towards living the Catholic faith.
 Individual scores are not attributed to students.
 The test is intended to evaluate the effectiveness of our religion instruction.